Contact

 6. Ruling and possible recognition abroad

-The procedure can be more complex than a national divorce due to international regulations and translations of documents.
+The procedure can be more complex than a national divorce due to international regulations, translations of documents, and coordination between legal systems.
+In many cases, early legal advice is decisive for the outcome.

 We first carefully assess which legal route is appropriate.
 This is general information and not individual legal advice.